kubepack/kubepack/docs/concepts/how/user.md

 If you want to use others application with pack, then follow below instruction:

 1. Create a git repository.
-2. Create manifest.yaml file in the repository.
-See [manifest.yaml](/docs/concepts/how/manifest.md) doc.
+2. Create dependency-list.yaml file in the repository.
+See [dependency-list.yaml](/docs/concepts/how/manifest.md) doc.
-3. Add all the dependencies under `dependencies` in manifest.yaml file.
+3. Add all the dependencies under `dependencies` in dependency-list.yaml file.
-4. Run `kubectl plugin pack dep -v 10` to get all the dependencies in `manifests/vendor` folder.
+4. Run `pack dep -f . -v 10` to get all the dependencies in `manifests/vendor` folder.
-5. Run `kubectl plugin pack edit -s <filepath>`, if you want to change some file from `manifests/vendor` folder.
+5. Run `pack edit -f . -p <filepath>`, if you want to change some file from `manifests/vendor` folder.
 This command will generate a patch under `manifests/patch` folder. `manifests/vendor` will be unchanged.
-6. Run `kubectl plugin pack up` to combine `manifests/patch` and `manifests/vendor` folder files.
+6. Run `pack up -f .` to combine `manifests/patch` and `manifests/vendor` folder files.
 And final combination will be under `manifests/output` folder.
 7. Now, all is need to do `kubectl apply -R -f manifests/output/`.
  Then, your desired application will be deployed in kubernetes cluster.